ianalderman/BodArmy/PowerBod/Readme.md

 ## Features
 This runbook supports:

-    - Power Management Policies can be loaded from Azure Blob storage enabling support of policies longer than the Azure Tag Value limit of 256 charachters
+    - Power Management Policies can be stored in Tag Value or can be loaded from Azure Blob storage - enabling support of policies longer than the Azure Tag Value limit of 256 charachters
     - Multiple Schedules within a single policy
     - Multiple Linux & Windows startup scripts in sequence with delays between each script / command
     - Multiple Linux & Windows shut down scripts in sequence with delays between each script / command
+    - Check output of commands to ensure they match expected output
     - Start up dependencies - ensure a Virtual Machine is already running before this starts with the option to start if not
     - Parallel processing so that shutdown scripts with long delays do not prevent other machines shutting down